 You’ll learn more about matching transactions in our next tutorial about bank reconciliations, but this ultimately saves you a step because you don’t have to manually enter the bill payment once it’s made.
 Instead, you just need to drag the unpaid bill to the list of unmatched transactions from your bank account, as shown below.

 Step 1: On the left menu bar, click your account name in the banking section (checking in our example below).

 Step 2: Click on the Unmatched tab and locate the transaction transferred from your bank account that you want to match with the unpaid bill.

 Step 3: On the right column, you’ll see a list of Created Entries.
 Find the matching entry that you have created and drag it to the unmatched transaction.

 Step 4: Click the green Match To button to confirm.
 The transaction will move to the Matched Transactions list.

-You have now learned how to track bills in Sunrise Accounting, as well as how to manually enter the payment of an unpaid bill and track expenses that are paid immediately.
-The next tutorial in our Sunrise course is How to Reconcile Bank Accounts.
+You have now learned how to track bills in Lendio Accounting, as well as how to manually enter the payment of an unpaid bill and track expenses that are paid immediately.
+The next tutorial in our Lendio Accounting course is How to Reconcile Bank Accounts.
 It will include reconciling your bank feed with your bank statement and how to upload a CSV version of your bank statement.